Sophie-Villerot/Sentinel-for-CLMS-Papers/README.md

   - IMPerviousness (status and change) layers;
   - FORest (status and change) layers;
-  - GRAsslands (status and change) layers and on the feasibility of new generation of products, such as PHEnological and AGRIcultural activities, as well as CLC+.
+  - GRAsslands (status and change) layers
+  - and on the feasibility of new generation of HR products, such as PHEnological and AGRIcultural activities, as well as CLC+.

 # Preliminary skeleton: